Deformations of algebras in noncommutative geometry: Formal deformation theory and Kontsevich's theorem

+(It is a much deeper fact that, when $n=2m$, we can drop the assumption on the formula \eqref{e:cont-star-graphs}.) \end{exercise}

-for $v_1, \ldots, v_k \in V$ linear functions on $\bA^n$, inverts the isomorphism of (a). \item[(c)] Show that the Moyal-Weyl star product is the unique star product which quantizes the constant Poisson structure $\pi = \sum_{i=1}^m \partial_{x_i} \wedge \partial_{y_i}$ such that $a \star b$ is a linear combination of contractions of tensor powers of $\pi$ with $a$ and $b$, which is linear in $a$ and $b$ (but \emph{not} necessarily in $\pi$!).
-Take a look at \S \ref{ss:dq-fla} below for a more explicit description of all such operators, as a linear combination of operators associated to certain graphs. \item[(d)] If you know Weyl's fundamental theorem of invariant theory, conclude from (c) that the functor from constant Poisson brackets to their Moyal-Weyl star products is the unique $\GL(V)$-equivariant functor assigning each constant Poisson bracket a deformation quantization. \end{enumerate} \end{exercise} We will also need the notion of a \emph{formal Poisson deformation} of a Poisson algebra $\cO_X$: this is a $\bk[\![\hbar]\!]$-linear Poisson bracket on $\cO_X[\![\hbar]\!]$ which reduces modulo $\hbar$ to the original Poisson bracket. \begin{theorem} \cite{Kform,Kon-dqav,Yek-dqag,DTT-hgahcraf} Every Poisson structure on a smooth affine variety over a field of characteristic zero, or on a $C^\infty$-manifold, admits a canonical deformation quantization.
+We will also need the notion of a \emph{formal Poisson deformation} of a Poisson algebra $\cO(X)$: \begin{definition} A formal Poisson deformation of a Poisson algebra $\cO(X)$ is a $\bk[\![\hbar]\!]$-linear Poisson bracket on $\cO(X)[\![\hbar]\!]$ which reduces modulo $\hbar$ to the original Poisson bracket on $\cO(X)$. \end{definition} \begin{theorem} \cite{Kform,Kon-dqav,Yek-dqag,DTT-hgahcraf} (among others) Every Poisson structure on a smooth affine variety over a field of characteristic zero, or on a $C^\infty$ manifold, admits a canonical deformation quantization.
 In particular, every graded Poisson algebra with Poisson bracket of degree $-d < 0$ admits a filtered quantization.

 Moreover, there is a canonical bijection, up to isomorphisms equal to the identity modulo $\hbar$, between deformation quantizations and formal Poisson deformations. \end{theorem} \begin{remark} As shown by O. Mathieu \cite{Mat-haps}, in general there are obstructions to the existence of a quantization.
 We explain this following \S 1.4 of \url{www.math.jussieu.fr/~keller/emalca.pdf}, which more generally forms a really nice reference for much of the material discussed in these notes!